-1: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=311) Q: How does AR impact your browsing and/or shopping experience?
+I Q: How does AR impact your browsing and/or shopping experience?
 2: NielsenIQ Analysis, Augmented retail: The new consumer reality 3: 2016 Label Insight Transparency ROI Study via Inc. 4: ARInsider Article, "Does AR Really Reduce eCommerce Returns?"
 The results are in

-AR interactions drive conversion

-The conversion rates that we've seen have surprised us, as a result we're doubling-down on AR experiences to drive eCommerce."
+AR interactions drive conversion The conversion rates that we've seen have surprised us, as a result we're doubling-down on AR experiences to drive eCommerce."
+Robert Triefus EVP of Brand & Customer Engagement Interacting with products that have AR experiences leads to a higher conversion rate, as individuals can better assess them and feel connected with brands.1

-Robert Triefus

-EVP of Brand & Customer Engagement

-Gucci

-Interacting with products that have AR experiences leads to a

-higher conversion rate, as individuals can better assess them and feel connected with brands.

-Snapchatters are

-15% more likely

-to purchase

-products through a

-brand's website than

-Non-Snapchatters.

-1: Harvard Business Review\Article, "How AR is Redefining Retail in the Pandemic"
+Snapchatters are 35% more likely to purchase products through the app where they saw the brand's AR experience than Non-Snapchatters.
+1: Harvard Business Review Article, "How AR is Redefining Retail in the Pandemic"

-2: 2021 Global Deloitte Digital Study commissioned by Span Inc.

-2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=96), Non-Snapchatters (n=85)
+2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=134), Non-Snapchatters (n=108)

 Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
-What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website $\bigcirc$ AR connections drive revenue Consumers who view AR as a social activity are 20% more likely to purchase products from the brand.
+What impact, if any, does interacting with that AR experience have on your perception of that brand? | A: I am more likely to purchase their products through the brand's website

+AR connections drive revenue Consumers who view AR as a social activity are ~20% more likely to purchase products from the brand.